Key In Haystack [Code Audit]

 process end

-1. Start a new connection to the program, and call INSERT and pass in shellcode to open shell
+- Start a new connection to the program, and call

-3. We should get a shell, and we can cat the flag :)
+, then pass in the key we obtained - We should get a shell, and we can

 Final Script